Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 ### ncISO Service

-By default these services are enabled, and can be disabled by including the following in the `threddsConfig.xml` file:
+By default, these services are enabled, and can be disabled by including the following in the `threddsConfig.xml` file:

 ~~~xml
 <NCISO>